 Monoactive cultures

 The monoactive or task-oriented culture representatives are calm and rational.
-It’s common to plan the future systematically, draw up a schedule and carefully organize the activities.
-A linear organization of work is believed to increase efficiency; there are fewer abstract concepts while discussing the project.
-Not soon but tomorrow at 2 pm.
+It’s common to plan the future systematically, draw up a schedule, and carefully organize activities.
+A linear workflow boosts efficiency, with fewer abstractions in project talk—“not soon, but tomorrow at 2 pm.”
+These traits are key factors influencing successful outsourcing, improving predictability and delivery.

 Proactive cultures